patrikx3/redis-ui/README.md

 Enforcement:
 - Backend enforces tier rules on connection save/connect/test paths
 - Backend enforces Pro+ for binary value writes (`key-set`, `key-new-or-set`)
+- Backend enforces Pro+ for ReJSON (JSON data type) operations (`key-get`, `key-new-or-set`, `key-json-set`)
 - Frontend mirrors the rules in UI controls (hide/disable + localized messages)
 - `--readonly-connections` (`-r`) requires `pro` or `enterprise` tier

+### Redis 8 ReJSON Support

+P3X Redis UI supports the **ReJSON** module (built into Redis 8) for the JSON data type.
+This feature requires a **Pro** or **Enterprise** license.

+- Auto-detects the ReJSON module on connection via `MODULE LIST`
+- JSON keys appear in the tree with a `</>` icon
+- Create, view, edit, format, copy, and download JSON documents
+- JSON type is available in the "Add Key" dialog when the module is detected and the license tier allows it

 ### License Editing Policy (`p3xrs.json`)